Javascript is not enabled.

 REUTERS / Alamy Stock Photo

-In what was described as one of the largest benefit expansions in the history of the Department of Veterans Affairs (VA), the PACT Act is estimated to provide additional benefits and health services to over 5 million veterans.
+In one of the largest benefit expansions in the history of the Department of Veterans Affairs (VA), the PACT Act provides additional health services to millions of veterans.

 The Sergeant First Class Heath Robinson Honoring Our Promise to Address Comprehensive Toxics (PACT) Act, named after a decorated combat medic who died from a rare form of lung cancer, addresses veterans with toxic exposures from the Vietnam, Gulf War and post-9/11 eras.

-Since it was signed into law in August 2022, the VA has conducted over 4.5 million toxic exposure screenings and approved more than 400,000 benefits claims at a 78 percent approval rate, according to the VA’s PACT Act performance dashboard.
+Since the bill was signed into law in August 2022, the VA has conducted nearly 6 million toxic exposure screenings and approved more than 1 million benefits claims at a 75 percent approval rate, according to the VA’s PACT Act performance dashboard.

-• 20 more illnesses are now considered presumptive conditions for burn pit and other toxic exposures, meaning veterans will not have to prove that their service caused their condition.
+• More than 20 illnesses are considered presumptive conditions for burn pit and other toxic exposures, meaning veterans will not have to prove that their service caused their condition.
 This reduces the paperwork required and the need for a disability exam before being granted access to health care and compensation.
-The list includes 11 respiratory-related conditions and several forms of cancer.
+The list includes certain types of cancers across all eligible service eras.
 Survivors of veterans who died due to one of these conditions may also be eligible for benefits.

-• Improvements to research, staff education, outreach and treatment related to toxic exposures
+• There have been improvements to research, staff education, outreach and treatment related to toxic exposures.

-• These cancers are considered presumptive conditions: Brain, glioblastoma, kidney, melanoma, neck and pancreatic cancers, along with any type of cancer that is gastrointestinal, head-related, lymphatic, lymphoma, reproductive and respiratory.
+• These cancers are considered presumptive conditions: Brain, glioblastoma, kidney, melanoma, neck and pancreas, along with any type of cancer that is gastrointestinal, head-related, lymphatic, lymphoma, reproductive and respiratory.

-• Other conditions presumed to be connected to service: Asthma diagnosed after service, chronic bronchitis, chronic COPD, chronic rhinitis, chronic sinusitis, constrictive or obliterative bronchiolitis, emphysema, granulomatous disease, interstitial lung disease, pleuritis, pulmonary fibrosis and sarcoidosis.
+• Other conditions presumed to be connected to service: Asthma diagnosed after service, chronic bronchitis, chronic obstructive pulmonary disease (COPD), chronic rhinitis, chronic sinusitis, constrictive or obliterative bronchiolitis, emphysema, granulomatous disease, interstitial lung disease, pleuritis, pulmonary fibrosis and sarcoidosis.

 • Post-9/11 veterans who served in these locations are presumed to have been exposed to burn pit toxins: Afghanistan, Djibouti, Egypt, Jordan, Lebanon, Syria, Uzbekistan, Yemen — and any airspace above these locations.

-• Gulf War and post-9/11-era veterans who served in these locations are presumed to have been exposed to burn pits: Bahrain, Iraq, Kuwait, Oman, Qatar, Saudi Arabia, Somalia, the UAE — and any airspace above these countries.
+• Gulf War and post-9/11-era veterans who served in these locations are presumed to have been exposed to burn pits: Bahrain, Iraq, Kuwait, Oman, Qatar, Saudi Arabia, Somalia, the United Arab Emirates — and any airspace above these countries.

-Survivors of newly eligible service members may be eligible for the following benefits:
+Survivors of service members may be eligible for the following benefits:

-How to file a disability claim for an eligible condition
+How to submit a claim for PACT Act benefits

 • Full details and eligibility information related to the PACT Act may be accessed at VA.gov/PACT or by calling 800-MyVA411 (698-2411).